-The Tarsier: A Strange and Endangered Primate of Southeast Asia
+Tarsiers: Strange and Threatened Primates of Southeast Asia

 Tarsiers are strange primates with huge eyes that look too big for their face.
 Each eye is as large as the tarsier’s brain.
 The animal's thin and elongated fingers and toes have large adhesive pads at their tips, making them look swollen.
 Tarsiers also have very long and powerful hind legs which are folded up when they aren’t being used.
-The animal's strange appearance often reminds people of Yoda, the Jedi master in the Star Wars movies.
+Their strange appearance often reminds people of Yoda, the Jedi master in the Star Wars movies.

 In the wild, tarsiers live only on the islands of Southeast Asia.
 They are generally nocturnal, although they may be active at dawn and dusk as well.
 They make their home in trees or sometimes in shrubs.
 Here they climb and leap with ease.
 They catch most of their food—insects and other small animals—in the trees.
 They also sleep, mate, and have their babies in the trees.

 There is still a lot that is unknown about the natural life of a tarsier.
-Unfortunately, the populations of many types of tarsiers are in trouble.
-These animals need our help in order to survive.
+Unfortunately, the populations of many species of the animal are in trouble.
+These species need our help in order to survive.

 Types of Tarsiers

 According to the latest classification scheme, there are three different groups of tarsiers: the western tarsier (genus Cephalopachus), the eastern tarsiers (genus Tarsius) and the Philippine tarsier (genus Carlito).
 Each genus contains different species and subspecies.

 A tarsier's soft fur is grey or brown and may have buff or reddish patches.
-Fur color isn’t a reliable way to distinguish the types of tarsier from each other, though.
-The different kinds of tarsiers differ in features such as body size, the size of their eyes, their limb proportions, and their vocalizations.
+Fur color isn’t a reliable way to distinguish the types of tarsiers from each other, though.
+The different species differ in features such as body size, size of their eyes, limb proportions, and vocalizations.
 Another difference is the length of the tail tuft.
 A tarsier has a long tail which is hairless except for a tuft at the end.